5 adults with dyslexia share the first book they loved

 For kids with dyslexia, reading a book can be very challenging.
-But when books tap into their passions, kids with dyslexia can learn to enjoy reading and find books that inspire them.
+But when books tap into their passions, they can enjoy reading and find books that inspire them.

 That’s what happened for these five adults with dyslexia.
 Here they each share the book that turned them on to reading, and why.